Rio Tinto defies gloom with record iron ore sales

 Bank of America Merrill Lynch analyst Peter O'Connor said Rio Tinto had set production records "where it counts," highlighting in a client note that 71 percent of the company's 2011 earnings before interest, tax, depreciation and amortisation were projected to come from iron ore sales.

-Rio Tinto, the world's second largest iron ore miner after Vale (VALE5.SA) of Brazil, kept its 2011 forecast for record production of more than 240 million tonnes and said third-quarter output had jumped 5 percent to 64 million tonnes.
+Rio Tinto, second to Vale (VALE5.SA) of Brazil in iron ore output, maintained its 2011 forecast for record production of more than 240 million tonnes and said third-quarter output had jumped 5 percent to 64 million tonnes.

 Rio Tinto's Australian shares closed 2.8 percent higher at A$69.34, against a gain of less than 1 percent in the wider market .
 The shares are down about 21 percent for the year-to-date, against an 11 percent fall for the benchmark.